-COMMUNITY BASED SERVICES PROGRAMS SERVICE UNIT PLAN (CBSP) OBJECTIVES PSA #29
+COMMUNITY BASED SERVICES PROGRAMS SERVICE UNIT PLAN (CBSP) OBJECTIVES PSA #29 2009-2012 Three-Year Planning Period 2011-2012 Area Plan Update CCR Article 3, Section 7300(d)

 The Service Unit Plan (SUP) follows the instructions for layouts provided in PM 98-26 (P) and updated in PM 00-13 (P).
 The related funding is reported in the annual Area Plan Budget (CDA 122).
-Report units of service to be provided with \underline{ALL} funding sources.
+Report units of service to be provided with ALL funding sources.

 NOTE: Our PSA is not providing these services.
-The CBSP SUPs were eliminated due to loss of State funding.

-HEALTH INSURANCE COUNSELING AND ADVOCACY PROGRAM (HICAP) SERVICE UNIT PLAN OBJECTIVES PSA #29

-2009-2012 Three-Year Planning Period 2010-2011 Area Plan Update CCR Article 3, Section 7300(d)
+HEALTH INSURANCE COUNSELING AND ADVOCACY PROGRAM (HICAP) SERVICE UNIT PLAN OBJECTIVES PSA #29 2009-2012 Three-Year Planning Period 2011-2012 Area Plan Update CCR Article 3, Section 7300(d)

-The Service Unit Plan (SUP) uses definitions found at the following website: www.aging.ca.gov/aaa/reporting-instructions/hicap/Current-Forms.asp.
+The Service Unit Plan (SUP) uses definitions found at the following website: www.aging.ca.gov/aaa/reporting instructions/hicap/Current Forms.asp.
 This link takes you to the page titled "Health Insurance Counseling and Advocacy Program (HICAP) Reporting Instructions and Forms".
 On this page you will find the current HICAP report forms, instructions, definitions, and acronyms critical to answering this SUP.
 If you have related goals in the Area Plan to Service Unit Plan, please list them in the 3rd column.